 To be considered a full-time student, students must be registered for at least three graduate-level courses (9.0 course credits).
 Enrolling in fewer than three courses (9.0 credits) is considered part-time.
 International students must be enrolled full-time to maintain a valid visa with the exception of their final semester if their degree will be completed at the end of that semester.
-All students in their final semester must register for at least 3.0 tuition-bearing units (this does not include EGRMGMT 550, EGRMGMT 551, or EGRMGMT 552).
+MEM students in their final semester must register for at least 3.0 tuition-bearing graduate-level units (this does not include EGRMGMT 550, 551, or 552, GSPS Communication Courses, or Career Design and Strategy (EGR 590-1), in addition to any courses required for graduation.